Conduitry/docker-windows-watch/README.md

 `node.exe docker-windows-watch.js container_name container_name...`

-If you specify one or more container names or ids, only bind mounts on these containers will be watched.
+If you specify one or more container names, only bind mounts on these containers will be watched.
 The starting and stopping of containers is still monitored.

 ## Limitations